Wind and Truth: Plot

-With the Radiants remaining active in Urithiru as a result of Navani encased in a form of a crystal by Sibiling, Renarin takes the lead on stabilizing the Alethi politics, refusing to take his father's place as king, while Jasnah faces her hypocrisy as Alethi Queen upon receiving Wit's last note.
+With the Radiants remaining active in Urithiru as a result of Navani encased in a crystal by Sibling, Renarin takes the lead on stabilizing the Alethi politics, refusing to take his father's place as king, as Jasnah acknowledges her hypocrisy as Alethi Queen upon receiving Wit's last note.
 Wit, fearing Retribution, approaches Sigzil and gives him the dawnshard that he had been carrying, tasking him with protecting it until he can return.
 Retribution shortly arrives and vaporizes Wit.
-Sigzil departs Roshar, via Shadesmar, to protect the Dawnshard and meets Szeth's Highspren on the road.
+Sigzil departs Roshar to protect the Dawnshard and meets Szeth's Highspren on the road within Shadesmar.
+A day after the contest, Venli discovers that the Well of Power has altered, which signifies Retribution's offering to the Listeners.
 A few months after the contest, Adolin, having mourned his father's death, forms the Unoathed group to continue protecting Azir and other territories.
-A day after the contest, Venli discovers that the Well of Power has changed color, which signifies that Retribution offers a blessing to the Listeners.
 With stormlight gone, the Oathgates are non-functional, leaving Shallan stranded in Shadesmar.
 She determines to contact Adolin with an Elantrian Seon she borrowed from the Ghostbloods while facing other challenges ahead.
-Despite his victory, Retribution feels outsmarted by Dalinar's plan, which involved withdrawing the territories he sought to conquer and entering the spiritual realm with his followers, thereby isolating himself from the other Shards who seek to destroy him.
+Despite his victory, Retribution feels thwarted by Dalinar's plan, which involved withdrawing the territories he sought to conquer and entering the spiritual realm with his followers, thereby isolating himself from the other Shards who seek to destroy him.